ManojM344/1.Multi_Tier_Web_App_Local_Setup/README.md

 # Manual Setup
 --------------------------------------------------
 * Application stack setup
-  - The detailed setup steps are in the AppStackSetup.txt file.
-Go through the steps and execute it one by one.
+- The detailed setup steps are provided in the AppStackSetup.txt file located at vagrant/Manual_provisioning/AppStackSetup.txt.
+Follow the steps and execute them one by one to set up the application stack manually.
-  - Path -> vagrant/Manual_provisioning/AppStackSetup.txt

 --------------------------------------------------